AugustoCiuffoletti/esp01-devboard/README.md

 I designed this elementary board to help the hobbist willing to try the ESP-01 device and its builtin WiFi interface.
 I also assume that you are interested in reprogramming the device, not simply to use the AT style API that is pre-installed in the device.

-There are a number of guides in the Internet that teach how to flash custom software in the ESP-01, so I consider that you have already managed to play with a led.
+There are a number of guides in the Internet that teach how to flash custom software in the ESP-01, so I consider that you have already managed to play with a led on the GPIO2 pin.
 But you probably had problems to use the WiFi interface.
 The name of the problem is *rst cause:4, boot mode:(3,7)*.
 If you understand me, you are ready to proceed...

 ## Design overview